edwinbulter/quote-lambda-tf/doc/ECS-20-user-likes-migration.md

 - `GET /quotes/liked` - Returns quotes with likes > 0

 ### New Endpoints
-- `POST /quotes/{id}/like` - Creates UserLike record (requires authenticated user)
+- `POST /quotes/{id}/like` - Creates UserLike record (requires authenticated USER)
-- `DELETE /quotes/{id}/like` - Removes UserLike record (unlike)
+- `DELETE /quotes/{id}/like` - Removes UserLike record (unlike, requires authenticated USER)
-- `GET /quotes/liked` - Returns quotes liked by authenticated user
+- `GET /quotes/liked` - Returns all quotes with at least one like (no authentication required)
-- `GET /quotes/{id}/likes/count` - Returns total like count for a quote
+- `GET /quotes/{id}/likes/count` - Returns total like count for a quote (future enhancement)
-- `GET /quotes/{id}/likes/status` - Returns whether current user has liked the quote
+- `GET /quotes/{id}/likes/status` - Returns whether current user has liked the quote (future enhancement)

 ---